adarshanand67/StockX/README.md

 `dotenv`: A zero-dependency module that loads environment variables from a .env file.

 ### Frontend -

 - `React.js`: React.js is an open-source JavaScript library for building user interfaces.
 It is used for - building the UI of the project and managing the state of the application.

-- `Vite`: Vite is a lightweight development server that serves the project in the browser and hot-reloads - changes as you edit files.
+- `Vite`: Vite is a lightweight development server that serves the project in the browser and hot-reloads changes as you edit files.

 - `Chakra UI`: Chakra UI is a simple, modular, and accessible component library that gives you building blocks for your design system.

-- `Emotion`: Emotion is a library for styling components using the css-in-js approach.

 - `Axios`: Axios is a promise-based HTTP client for the browser and Node.js.
 It is used for making HTTP requests - to the backend API.

-- `Bootstrap`: Bootstrap is an open-source CSS framework that provides a set of pre-designed UI components and responsive grid system.

 - `Chart.js`: Chart.js is an open-source JavaScript library for creating charts.
 It is used for creating various - types of charts in the project.